michlun/DSR_Cervix_Tool_projects/README.md

 - Microscope cell images: https://www.cs.uoi.gr/~marina/sipakmed.html

 ## Usage
-Please run app.py with Flask: flask --app app run
+Please go in the app folder and run app.py with Flask: flask --app app run

 The home page is then available at http://127.0.0.1:5000/index